qgrid/qgrid.github.io/source/feature/style-api.md

 order: 6
 ---

 Use q-grid rich css class naming system to apply specific styles.
-If more dynamic way is required style model can be used.
+If more dynamic is required style model can be used.

 ## CSS